dev-debankan/connect/README.md

-# Firebase Studio
+# GDG_CONNECT

-This is a NextJS starter in Firebase Studio.
+This is a NextJS event publisher app where admin can genearte custom events

-To get started, take a look at src/app/page.tsx.